oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 | is_deleted      |             | Query |`Choose your data source from the list` | SELECT DISTINCT  CASE WHEN enum_key = 0  THEN 'AND delete_date IS NULL'  ELSE ''  END FROM enum_translator WHERE value = '$show_deleted' AND enum_type = 'REPORTS_SHOW_DELETED' | | | |

-**Note:** The queries are based on the DWH views that are supported also when upgrading to the next oVirt release.
+**Note:** All the queries are based on the DWH views that are supported also when upgrading to the next oVirt release.
-In order to use the latest views you can update the DWH v4_2 prefixes to the prefix of your setup version.
+In order to use the latest views you please update the DWH v4_2 prefixes to the prefix of your setup version.

 To add a `Graph` type panel, on the left side you have the [Row controls menu](http://docs.grafana.org/guides/getting_started/#dashboards-panels-rows-the-building-blocks-of-grafana).
 Go to the `+ Add Panel`, and pick `Graph`.